wp-plugins/listly/readme.txt

 Plugin to easily integrate List.ly lists on Wordpress.
 Add/edit lists, add items to lists and embed lists as responsive content using customizable shortcodes.

 Listly lets you curate and crowdsource any list embedded in a blog post / page.

+Turns your lists into reusable, shareable, embeddable content.

 Listly empowers your audience to contribute to the list content on your blog.
 People can also embed other people's lists on their blog.
 Your lists are a source of content for others (just like Slides on Slideshare).